ivangfr/springboot-kong-plugins/README.md

 ## Cleanup

-To remove the Docker image created by this project, go to a terminal and run the command below
+To remove the Docker image created by this project, go to a terminal and, `springboot-kong-plugins` root folder, run the script below
 ```
-docker rmi ivanfranchin/simple-service:1.0.0
+./remove-docker-images.sh
 ```